entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - **Character 82 in "early gnathostome phylogeny github".**

 200. Supraorbital crista: absent (0); present (1).
-> The supraorbital crista, positioned mesial to the supraorbital vault, is present in *Arenipiscus*, *Dhanguura*, and *Exutaspis*.
+> - The supraorbital crista, positioned mesial to the supraorbital vault, is present in *Arenipiscus*, *Dhanguura*, and *Exutaspis*.

 201. Central sensory canals: separate (0); meet posteriorly (1).
->  Gardiner and Miles (1994), character 40.
+>  Gardiner and Miles (1994), Character 40.
-> Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.
+> - Central sensory canals meet posterioly on central plates in *Watsonosteus* and *Dickosteus*.

 202. Supraorbital sensory canals extending to the nuchal plate: absent (0); present (1).

 > - **Character 175 in "early gnathostome phylogeny github".** Posteriorly converging supraorbital canals: (0) absent; (1) present.

 203. Number of the extrascapular: one (0); two (1).
-> This character is contingent on Character 104.
+> - This character is contingent on Character 104.

 204. Occipital cross commissure on the skull roof: absent (0); present (1).

 205. Posterior pit line: present (0); absent (1).
-> - In some clades of Brachythoraci, the posterior pit line is absent, such as in the *Homosteus sulcatus*, *Heterosteus ingens* ,*Tafilalichthys lavocati* and *Enseosteus jaekeli*.
+> - In some clades of Brachythoraci, the posterior pit line is absent, such as in the *Homosteus sulcatus*, *Heterosteus ingens*, *Tafilalichthys lavocati* and *Enseosteus jaekeli*.

 206. Middle pit-line: absent (0); present (1).
 > - The middle pit-line is present in most arthrodires, some acanthothoracids (e.g. *Romundina stellina* and *Kolymaspis siberica*) and petalichthyids (e.g. *Dindongpetalichthys* and *Quasipetalichthys*), and a few ptyctodontids (e.g. *Rhampbodopis threiplandi*).

->   In arthrodires, the middle pit-line is always positioned on the center of the central plate, except *Potangosteus* and wuttagoonaspids, in which the middle pit-line extends from the center of the postorbital plate to the nuchal plate.
+> - In arthrodires, the middle pit-line is always positioned on the center of the central plate, except *Potangosteus* and wuttagoonaspids, in which the middle pit-line extends from the center of the postorbital plate to the nuchal plate.

->  In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys* (Dunkle and Bungart, 1940), *Dunkleosteus* (Heintz, 1932), and *Heterosteus ingens*.
+> - In the Dunkleosteidae, the middle pit-line is absent, such as in *Gorgonichthys* (Dunkle and Bungart, 1940), *Dunkleosteus* (Heintz, 1932), and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in *Kujdanowiaspis* and *Coccosteus*.

 207. The groove on the mesial surface of the infragnathal blade: absent (0); present (1).
-> In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus* (Miles, 1979), *Xiantingosteus gracilis*, and *Camuropiscis concinnus* (Dennis and Miles, 1979).
+> - In Coccosteomorphi, on the mesial surface of the blade, a groove running subparallel to its lower edge is possibly for the path of the ramus mandibularis internus VII, such as in the *Coccosteus cuspidatus* (Miles, 1979), *Xiantingosteus gracilis*, and *Camuropiscis concinnus* (Dennis and Miles, 1979).

 208. Postocular crest on the visceral surface of skull roof: absent (0); present (1).
-> The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
+> - The postocular crest of skull roof (Young, 1979) is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.

-> The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).
+> - The postocular crest of skull roof is positioned posterior to the supraorbital vault on the visceral surface of skull roof, e.g.*Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2).

-> The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
+> - The postocular crest is also present on the suborbital plate (Dennis and Miles, 1979; Rucklin, 2011).
 Note the same term used for a structure of the suborbital plate.
 Dennis and Miles (1979): "Suborbital plate with internal laminae (Figs 3, 11B).
 This plate (P50937) is structurally the same as that described for *Harrytoombsia*, except for the postocular crista which is proportionally much narrower and less robust.
 However, it does broaden anteriorly to form a substantial subocular crista.
 Also, the overlap area on the dorsal surface (PN.oa, Fig. 11B) receives the postnasal plate and not the preorbital lamina of the preorbital plate as is the case with *Harrytoombsia*".
 Rucklin (2011): "The visceral surface bears fused sub- and postocular crista, which form the ventral and posterior borders of the orbital vault.
 The subocular crista broadens anteriorly and is 5 mm wide lateromedially (Text-fig. 6C–D)."

 209. Depression lateral to supraorbital vault: absent (0); present (1).
-> This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.
+> - This depression is present in many plesiomorphic arthrodires, such as *Buchansopteus*, *Dhanguura* and *Exutaspis*.

 210. Endolymphatic thickening on the visceral surface of skull roof: absent (0); present (1).
->  The endolymphatic thickening is positioned in the anterior mesial part of paranuchal plate.
+> - The endolymphatic thickening is positioned in the anterior mesial part of paranuchal plate.
 The endolymaphtic thickening possibly corresponding to the lateral depression on the dorsal surface of the neurocranium is present non-eubrachythoracids, such as in *Kujdanowiaspis*, *Dicksonosteus*, and *Parabuchanosteus*.

 211. Median nuchal thickening on the visceral surface of skull roof: long (0); short (1).
-> The median nuchal thickening corresponding to the median nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.
+> - The median nuchal thickening corresponding to the median nuchal depression on the dorsal suface of neurocranium is short in the brachythoracids and long in the plesiomorphic arthrodires.

 ### postcranial part
 212. Anterior dorsolateral plate overlapped by the posterior lateral plate: absent(0); present(1).
 > Long et al. (2014); Fitzpatrick *et al*.
 (2024), Character 125.

 > Fitzpatrick *et al*.
 (2024), character 125, "Dermal contact between the anterior dorsolateral and posterior lateral plates: absent (0), present (1)."
-> This character is possibly the synapomorphy of Parabuchanosteidae.
+> - This character is possibly the synapomorphy of Parabuchanosteidae.
 This condition is also present in *Herasmius dayi*.

 213. Dorsolateral ridge originating from near the condyle of the anterior dorsolateral plate: absent (0), present (1).
 > Long (1995); Fitzpatrick *et al*.
 (2024, preprint), character 127.